What is a ground source heat pump and does it save money?

 While a heat pump uses renewable energy, it also requires electricity to run.
 This means it’s not 100% renewable or sustainable, but it's significantly more eco-friendly than burning fuel alone.

 For every unit of electricity that’s required, as many as four units of heat are produced (an average of two to four).
-This means an efficiency of up to 400%.
+This means an energy efficiency of up to 400%.

 Pros & cons of a GSHP